 - Engine shuts off unexpectedly or dies during deceleration

 - Engine speed surges at low or high idle

 - Engine operating fuel pressure is low

-- Engine difficult to start or will not start
+- Engine difficult to start or will not start (no exhaust smoke present)

 - Engine runs rough at idle